kuwaai/genai-os/model_workers/worker_framework/README.md

 As the framework operates asynchronously, it's essential to ensure that any blocking function, whether it's I/O-blocking or CPU-blocking, is invoked within an executor to facilitate concurrency [1] [3].
 The official Python documentation presents three options for achieving concurrency within the asyncio framework [2], as illustrated in the code snippets below.

 In many scenarios, executing a blocking function within the default event loop's executor or within a tailored thread pool suffices.
 However, when dealing with a CPU-intensive function, it's advisable to run it in a separate process to prevent it from stalling the event loop.
+It's also important to note that using the `multiprocessing` library within the asyncio framework may terminate the HTTP server unexpectedly since the signal file descriptor is shared between the parent and child process [4].

 ```python
 def blocking_fn(x):